esanzgar/ng-ebi-authorization-replica/README.md

 successful login, a JWT token is stored on the browser (via cookie, local or session storage).

-## Want to help?

-Want to file a bug, contribute some code, or improve documentation?
-Excellent!
-Read up on our guidelines for [contributing][contributing].

 ## Installation

 To install this library, run: